Introduction

 Wrapping Up

-We hope you found the detailed steps to interface a relay with Pi Pico and control it via a web server to be helpful.
-Please leave your thoughts in the comments below.
-Thank you for reading.
+We hope you found the detailed steps to interface a relay with Raspberry Pi Pico and control it via a web server to be helpful.
+Using this guide, you can control AC devices easily via pushbuttons or from anywhere via the web.

 Leave a Reply